charleysmithschofield/snake-client/README.md

 ### Install the Server:

- - Before you can run this client, you will need to be running the server side which you can download and install from here:
+ - Before you can run this client, you will need to run the server side.
+This should be done in a separate terminal window since it will need to stay running while run the client in the main terminal window, see below:

         git clone https://github.com/lighthouse-labs/snek-multiplayer.git